GeoSander/pygeoapi/docs/source/configuration.rst

 For more information related to API design rules (the ``api_rules`` property in the example below) see :ref:`API Design Rules`.

+If you wish to enable and configure OGC API - Joins, see :ref:`OGC API - Joins`.

 .. code-block:: yaml

   server: